-As accounting officer, the Principal has responsibility for reviewing the effectiveness of the system of internal control.
+As accounting officer, the Headteacher has responsibility for reviewing the effectiveness of the system of internal control.
 During the year in question the review has been informed by:

-- the work of the internal auditor; - the work of the external auditors; - the financial management and governance self-assessment process; - the work of the executive managers within the Academy who have responsibility for the development and maintenance of the internal control framework.
+- the work of Juniper Education Services internal controls evaluation service; - the financial management and governance self-assessment process; - the work of the executive managers within the Academy who have responsibility for the development and maintenance of the internal control framework. - the work of the external auditors;